zeelax/logback-s3-rolling-policy/README.md

   * `SERVLET_CONTEXT` This will register a shutdown hook to the context destroyed method of `RollingPolicyContextListener`.
 Don't forget to actually add the context listener to you `web.xml`. (see below)
 * `rolloverOnExit` Whether to rollover when your application is being shut down or not.
 Boolean value, defaults to `false`.
 If this is set to `false`, and you have defined a `shutdownHookType`, then the log file will be uploaded as is.
 * `prefixTimestamp` Whether to prefix the uploaded filename with a timestamp formatted as `yyyyMMdd_HHmmss` or not.
 Boolean value, defaults to `false`.
 * `prefixIdentifier` Whether to prefix the uploaded filename with an identifier or not.
 Boolean value, defaults to `false`.
 If running on an Amazon ECS, the container ID will be used.
-If not running on an AWS ECS, a UUID will be used.
+If not running on an Amazon ECS, a UUID will be used.

 ### Registration Bean and ServletComponentScan